actions-workshop/actions-workshop/docs/303-workflow-feedback-and-reporting.md

           echo "- Failed: 0" >> $GITHUB_STEP_SUMMARY
 ```

 This creates a rich Markdown that simplifies awareness of status or outputs data relevant to the actions run.
 Full documentation on job summaries is available [here](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-commands#adding-a-job-summary).
 Anything you can do in Markdown you can do in a job summary.
-An example can be seen in the video in this [Copilot usage GitHub Action](https://github.com/austenstone/copilot-usage)
+An example can be seen in the video in this [Copilot usage action](https://github.com/austenstone/copilot-usage)

 ## 3 — Status Badges